SalomePlatform/yacs/doc/schemapy.rst

   n.edAddInputPort("p1",td)
   n.edAddOutputPort("p1",td)
   fe.edSetNode(n)
-  p.edAddLink(fe.getOutputPort("SmplPrt"),n.getInputPort("p1"))
+  p.edAddLink(fe.getOutputPort("evalSamples"),n.getInputPort("p1"))
   fe.getInputPort("nbBranches").edInitPy(3)
   fe.getInputPort("SmplsCollection").edInitPy([2.,3.,4.])

 Special ports for the ForEach can be obtained using the following methods instead of getInputPort and getOutputPort:

 - edGetNbOfBranchesPort for the “nbBranches” port
-- edGetSamplePort for the “SmplPrt” port
+- edGetSamplePort for the “evalSamples” port
 - edGetSeqOfSamplesPort for the “SmplsCollection” port

 Switch